Stina Nordenstam

-Kristina Ulrika Marianne Nordenstam (born 4 March 1969), known by her stage name Stina Nordenstam, is a Swedish singer-songwriter and producer.
+Kristina Ulrika Marianne Nordenstam (born 4 March 1969) is a Swedish singer-songwriter and producer.

 Life and career

 Nordenstam was born in Stockholm on 4 March 1969.
 As a child, she was highly influenced by her father's classical and jazz music collection.
 Her debut album, Memories of a Color, was released in 1991.
 Her sophomore album And She Closed Her Eyes, released in 1994, was named the best Swedish album of all time by Sonic on their 2013 list of the 100 best Swedish albums.
 1997's Dynamite began a more experimental path—most of the album was filled with distorted guitars and unusual beats.
 A 1998 cover album, People Are Strange, followed in the same vein.
 In 2001, Nordenstam went with a more pop-influenced sound on This Is Stina Nordenstam, which features guest vocals from Brett Anderson.
 Nordenstam's 2004 album The World Is Saved continued the path set on This Is..., and is her last album as of 2025.

 Her song "Little Star" was used in the 1996 Baz Luhrman film Romeo + Juliet.
 She appears on two songs by English band Nine Horses, on the album Snow Borne Sorrow and on the EP Money for All.
 She also provided vocals for Vangelis' song "Ask the Mountains", Yello's "To the Sea", and a collaboration with Anton Fier.
 In 2000, Nordenstam featured on a track from Danish prog-rockers Mew's second album Half the World Is Watching Me.
 The track was later re-recorded for the band's international debut Frengers.
 Nordenstam's vocals on her track "A Walk in the Park" were used as a sample for two songs by the Canadian electronic duo Crystal Castles, "Violent Dreams" and "Vietnam".

 Nordenstam presented a sound installation at the Way Out West music festival in 2013, and, in 2014, Nordenstam was one of 12 inaugural inductees into the Swedish Music Hall of Fame.